tsahee/ijson/README.rst

     for city in cities:
         do_something_with(city)

-For how to build a prefix see the Prefix section below.
+For how to build a prefix see the prefix_ section below.

 Other times it might be useful to iterate over object members rather than objects themselves (e.g., when objects are too big).
-In that case one can use the ``kvitems`` functions instead:
+In that case one can use the ``kvitems`` function instead:

 .. code-block::  python